seanjyu/Spotify-Lifetime-Data-Analysis/README.md

-# spotify lifetime data analysis
+# Spotify Lifetime Data Analysis

 The purpose of this code was to gain experience in using pandas and plotly functions, namely the plotting, dataframe and slider functions.